Sienci-Labs/Resources/longmill/assembly/ytsb-lm-troubleshooting.md

 If you’re using UGS:
 <ul>
-  <li aria-level="1">There is a bug that can cause the touch plate to move farther than the expected origin and plunge the bit into the work surface if you use INCHES units when jogging around.
+  <li>There is a bug that can cause the touch plate to move farther than the expected origin and plunge the bit into the work surface if you use INCHES units when jogging around.
 If so, before beginning the probe process ensure that you have set the jog control to MM instead of INCHES.
 Once probing is completed, you may switch back to INCHES and resume regular machine operation

 ![](/_images/_longmill/_assembly/_commonissues/lm_commonissues_p14_UGSbug.png "Jog control unit setting on UGS"){.aligncenter .size-medium}